arkency/posts/posts/2016-12-23-why-would-you-even-want-to-listen-about-ddd.md

 newsletter: arkency_form
 img: "rails-ddd-listen/why-ddd-rails.png"
 ---

+# Why would you even want to listen about DDD?

 You might have heard about this thing called DDD which stands for _Domain-Driven Design_.
 The name does not reveal much about itself.
 So maybe you wonder why should you listen